pineunity/apmec/doc/source/install/manual_installation.rst

 Manual Installation
 ===================

-This document describes how to install and run Tacker manually.
+This document describes how to install and run Apmec manually.

 Pre-requisites
 ==============